Menstrual migraine: Headache

-A pounding throbbing headache with the pain being on one side of the head (unilateral).
-The side of the head that has the pain changes from one headache to the next.
+A pounding throbbing headache with pain on one side of the head (unilateral).
+The headache often moves from one side of the head to another.

 Associated conditions

-Often, having one medical condition makes it more likely a person will also have one or more other medical or psychiatric disorders.
+Often, having one medical condition makes it more likely that a person will also have one or more other medical or psychiatric disorders.
 These other disorders are the "comorbid disorders" or "comorbidities".
 There are various comorbid medical and psychiatric conditions associated with migraines.
 The treatment and prognosis (if a disease gets better, worse or stays the same over time) of migraine is affected by the comorbid disorders which may be present and/or the chance of getting comorbid disorders.